How to Minimise EOFY Stress

 Transition to the next financial year more seamlessly by figuring out how much tax to pay.
 Know which bracket you belong to and then work out the rest of your budget.
 Having an accountant will make this easier.

 Several purchases made during the financial year are tax-deductible.
 As long as they are work-related, individuals may be able to enjoy tax savings by claiming for specific expenses.
 Here’s a list of deductions you can claim:

 - Clothing expenses;

 - Tools and other equipment.

 Take advantage of rebates and write-offs

 Aside from tax deductibles, the Federal Government has measures that allow for more tax savings especially for those who run their own businesses, like the proposed instant asset tax write-off scheme.

-There are many schemes which have been temporary changed due to COVID-19.
-Click here to find up to date financial news on COVID-19.
+There are many schemes that have been temporarily changed due to COVID-19.

 Get peace of mind by transitioning to the new financial year seamlessly.
 Our professional advisers can make this process so much easier.